denten-books/plain-text/5-chapter.md

 > magnets.
 And you know what? we go up to these pictures and the time and sort
 > of remark about who people are wand where we were and what we were doing and
 > how old people were [@arnold_life_2012, 51].

+[^ln5-hoard]: See for example @kellett_does_2003, 458: "Emotional attachment to
+objects are commonplace."

 "Assemblages of objects that families purposefully accumulate and arrange in them preserve and legitimize personal histories" [@arnold_life_2012, 161].